jpxoi/timeloop/README.md

 ## Testing

-For this project, we will be testing the API endpoints using [Postman](https://www.postman.com/).
-This means that we will be using [Postman](https://www.postman.com/) to send requests to the API endpoints and check if the responses are correct.
+For this project, we will be using [Thunder Client](https://www.thunderclient.io/) for testing the API endpoints.
+This means that we will be using [Thunder Client](https://www.thunderclient.io/) to send requests to the API endpoints and check if the responses are correct.

 ## Deployment